soc/soc.me/_lessons-learned/generics.md

 Other languages try to retain a more consistent syntax by introducing unlimited look-ahead: The parser will keep reading input after the `<` until it can make a decision.

-Scala was designed with generics from the start and doesn't suffer these issues.
+A language designed with generics from the start and should not repeat these mistakes.

-- The usage of a generic type mirrors it's definition:
+**The usage of a generic type mirrors it's definition:**

 ```scala
 class Foo[T]